wzjeh/FlowDevMiner/README.md

 ## 📂 Project Structure

 - **`main.py`**: The main Command Line Interface (CLI) entry point.
 Use this to run the extraction pipeline on folders of PDFs.
-- **`OSSExtractor_Debug.ipynb`**: An interactive Jupyter Notebook for development, debugging, and testing new features.
+- **`FlowDevMiner_Debug.ipynb`**: An interactive Jupyter Notebook for development, debugging, and testing new features.
 It allows step-by-step execution and visualization of intermediate results.
 - **`config.yaml`**: Configuration file for model paths, API keys (env vars), and pipeline settings.
 - **`core/`**: Contains the core logic:
   - `local_pipeline.py`: Implements the 5-step local extraction logic (Filter -> Abstract -> Summarize -> Overall -> Impact).